BellumZeldaDS/Ratchet-Clank-Difficulty-Edited/README.md

 - Max Health
 - Trillium Armor
 - Golden Groovitron
-- Please play in casual (no glitches, no tricks, no skips, warp death and more...)
+- Please play in casual (no glitches, no tricks, no skips, warp death, ignoring the less possible the battles and more...)

 # Ratchet & Clank Quest for Booty Legendary Difficulty